Information for parents, carer’s and other members of the public regarding BCG vaccinations – updated SEPTEMBER 2021

 Changing the timing of the neonatal BCG immunisation programme to a 28-day immunisation programme

-BCG vaccine has been commissioned by Public Health England (PHE) to be delivered in community clinics throughout our four NELFT London Boroughs; Barking and Dagenham, Waltham Forest, Redbridge and Havering to children (infants) aged less than one year old.
+BCG vaccine has been commissioned by National Health Service England (NHSE) to be delivered in community clinics for residents of our four NELFT London Boroughs, Barking and Dagenham, Havering, Redbridge & Waltham Forest.
+And the priority groups remain the same.

-- After this, only babies who fall within the 2 priority groups named below will be offered the BCG vaccine in the community:
+Babies/children who fall within the PHE priority group A below, residing within the four NELFT London boroughs will be offered BCG vaccine in the community.

-- All infants (aged 0 to 12 months) with a parent or grandparent who was born in a country where the annual incidence of TB is 40 cases per 100,000 or higher.
-If your baby falls in this category, your GP, health visitor, midwife or other clinician can refer your baby to a community BCG clinic.
+A. All infants (aged 0 to 12 months) with a parent or grandparent who was born in a country where the annual incidence of TB is 40/100,000 or greater

 We do not recommend private BCG vaccination since you have no assurance regarding the potency (strength) of these vaccines.

 NHS England have set up an email contact point to enable parents, carer’s and other members of the public to raise questions or concerns on availability and on priority groups if they wish to do so.
 The email contact details are providedbelow: